Lodgepole pine terminal weevil

 Damage symptoms

-Weevil damage can cause a forked tree.
-Weevil attack causes growth losses and a reduction in wood quality.
+Weevil damage can cause a forked tree, growth losses due to leader damage and a reduction in wood quality.

 Management